AmirWagih1/AmirWagih1/README.md

 # Amir Wagih
-Hey, My name is Amir.
+Hey, My name is Amir Wagih.

-I am a Statistics major at FEPS, Cairo University who worked on several data analysis projects, and I enjoy getting insights out of data.
-I am currently interested in machine learning and studying it to go beyond my data analytics skills; Hoping to make good progress in the field of data science.
+As a dedicated statistics major with a strong mathematical background at Faculty of Economics and Political Science, Cairo University, I have sharpened my skills through a variety of unique data analysis projects.
+My passion lies in data science, where I am constantly seeking opportunities to expand my knowledge and expertise in machine learning.
+I am driven by a desire to always improve and learn.
+Creativity is always at the core of my work, as I believe it's essential for extracting clear insights from data for better decision-making.
+As a student, I am always ready to push my boundaries to reach my fullest potential.

 ## Skillset:
 - SQL